krezreb/sshow/README.md

 # Timeouts

-nscp and nssh timeout after 10 seconds if the remote server does not respond =)
+nscp and nssh timeout after 15 seconds if the remote server does not respond =) To alter this timeout, modify NSSH_TIMEOUT environment variable.
+To have no timeout, set NSSH_TIMEOUT to  0 or lower